 Unpack and check the fireplace and chimney for damage.
-If any items have been damaged, report this to your dealer.
+If any items have been damaged, report this to your Martin Hearth & Heating dealer.
 Before beginning the installation, be sure you have the proper parts in sufficient quantity.
-Refer to Figure 28 for proper identification of parts.
+Refer to the Parts Diagram and List section of this manual for proper identification of parts.

 Do not substitute parts.
-Use only parts listed for use with the Model SB5400SS fireplace.
+Use only parts listed for use with Martin Hearth & Heating Models SF36A, SF36AI, SCF36A, and SCF36AI fireplaces.